mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 It's not quite ready for prime time yet, as the reviews are private, but it only supports a single admin user.
 Right now, it's only effective as a private movie journal for one person, but the next featue on my list is support for multiple users.

 User management is notoriously hard to get right, so I've always avoided rolling my own implementation.
 For the past few years, I've used my friend [David Toth](https://twitter.com/jupiterunknown)'s [UserKit](https://userkit.io) service to manage users.
-UserKit isn't yet open to the public, so depending on UserKit prevents others from self-hosting my tool.
+UserKit has been a great experience, but it's not open to the public yet, which makes it impractical for other developers who want to run ScreenJournal on their own systems.

 I looked for an open-source user management framework for Go, but the majority relied on OAuth from external services, which I didn't want.
 The rest were so heavyweight and complicated that I didn't want to bother.